-This is the standard business requirement that is assumed to carry value in the Product as functionality and this can also be written in the form of User Stories and it carries acceptance criteria as well.
+The business requirements assumed to carry value in the Product as functionality may be written in the form of User Stories and has the acceptance criteria.Example:

-Quality is largely aligned to the coding language/Rapid Application Development (RAD)/technical tools to build the Product.
-Quality is owned by the Development team to ensure that the product is of the maximum quality.
-These quality standards can be subjective, and also data-driven.
+Quality is more aligned with the coding language or RAD/technical tools to build the Product.
+The developer owns the quality to ensure the Product is of the maximum quality.
+These quality standards can be subjective and data-driven.

 - Unit Test Coverage